Out of the Box (Jade Valerie album)

 Out Of The Box the title of the debut mini-album released by Jade Valerie.
 It was released on October 17, 2007 as two versions, a CD only and a CD + DVD version, and later on, was released in Korea in a new edition.
 The Korean edition parted with 'Goodbye' and 'Mr. Pay Me' from the original release, with the addition of highlight tracks from Jade's following album, Bittersweet Symphony.
 The album saw a combination of new influences by Jade, mostly centering on modern musical trends.
 'Crush', featuring guest vocalist Baek Ji-young on the Korean release, and sampled a classical piece in the style of Sweetbox, while many tracks showcased Jade Valerie experimenting with new vocal and musical styles.
-The album reached #27 on the Oricon Charts Weekly Albums chart.
+The album reached #28 on the Oricon Albums Chart.